 - There was a lot of communication.
 Between the texts, emails and a phone call, Worthy was up in my grill.
 Ultimately, this is a great thing, but if you are a busy single mom, you might be like: just sell the damn ring and send me my money already!
 Or not.

-Ready to sell your ring?
-Yes?
+Ready to sell your engagement ring?

 Head to Worthy and get started here: